Can You Put Styrofoam in the Bottom of a Planter?

 The bottom of a planter is a part of the planter that you can’t neglect if you want to keep beautiful plants.
 It serves as a crucial reservoir for water, nutrients, and air.
-So the soil isn’t just there to hold these things in place; it’s also a food source for your plants.
+So the soil isn’t just there to hold these things in place.
+It’s also a food source for your plants.

 However, the optimum soil type and mix can vary from plant to plant because a plant’s growth depends on several environmental factors.
 The factors include the soil conditions the plants are accustomed to growing and how much room they have to grow.